Keeping it sparse: Computing Persistent Homology revisited: Output-sensitive bounds

 \begin{proof} The first term is obtained by bounding the backward bitflips in two fashions: \emph{into} and \emph{from} $R_j$.
 Fix a pivot pair $(i,j)$.
 By \cref{cor:bothwaybounds} any additions involving $R_j$ has at most $1+\beta_{i,j}$ bitflips, providing the first factor.
 We now count how many columns are added to $R_j$, how many columns $R_j$ is added to, and take the minimum.
 Backward additions into $R_j$ are executed to zero out a formerly unpaired entry that is now paired, and at most $\persbetti{i,j}+1$ entries from $R_j$ need to be zeroed out.
 By \cref{lem:backregular}, $R_j$ is added only to columns $R_{\ell}$ for $i+1\leq \ell \leq j-1$, and by \cref{lem:atmostonce} the backward additions happen at most once.

-The second term binds the forward bitflips.
+The second term bounds forward bitflips.
 Fix $\ell < k$.
 By Observation~\ref{obs:terminate}, before $R_\ell$ is added to $R_k$, $\sizep{R_\ell} \leq 1+\betti{k}$.
-The maximum number of columns that need to be added to $R_k$ to zero out the paired entries in $R_k$ is bounded by $d_k+1$, and each is added only once (\Cref{lem:atmostonce}).
+The paired entries in $R_k$ before $R_k$ is pivoted is bounded by $d_k+1$.
+Hence, $d_k+1$ is the maximum number of columns that need to be added to $R_k$ to zero out, and each is added only once (\cref{lem:atmostonce}).
 So, the total number of forward bitflips in $R_k$ is bounded by $(d_k+1)(\betti{k}+1)$. \end{proof}